 Pulse Sequence Design

 This work employed a STEAM sequence for 31P-MRS at 7T.
 Unlike the GRE/FLASH-like contrast of CSI sequences often used for cardiac 31P-MRS, STEAM 1H cardiac imaging achieves dark blood contrast because of incoherent motion of the blood during TM, which leads to dephasing of the blood signal (35).
 Meanwhile, the myocardium is relatively immobile so that myocardial 31P signals are preserved if the TM is chosen appropriately (36).
 The RF coil used had good receive sensitivity with 16 receive channels but a rather low transmit field (peak B1+ was about 10 µT at the depth of the heart), meaning that long (4.5ms truncated sinc) pulses were required to obtain the 90O pulses required by STEAM.
 Such pulses have small bandwidth and, when compounded by large voxel dimensions, result in significant chemical shift displacement.
 We thus split the experiment into two excitations, centring the RF pulses on the PCr peak in the first scan and on Pi in the second scan.
 These two were interleaved during TR.
 This has an additional advantage that TE and in particular TM can be set to different values for Pi and PCr.
-Based on STEAM imaging data (36), a TM of 60 ms was chosen for Pi, representing a good compromise between blood suppression and sensitivity to diffusion and cardiac motion which would cause dephasing and signal loss. fRecording of the stimulated echo for each metabolite was in early systole just following the isovolumetric contraction period (38); the point of data collection within the cardiac cycle was thus fairly constant despite the heart rate increasing during stress.
+Based on STEAM imaging data (36), a TM of 60 ms was chosen for Pi, representing a good compromise between blood suppression and sensitivity to diffusion and cardiac motion which would cause dephasing and signal loss.
+A flow phantom comprised of both stationary and moving (3ml/s) compartments, each containing Pi at different pH, was used to confirm that a TM of 60ms was a suitable choice, prior to beginning the study.
+The flowing compartment could be adequately suppressed using the chosen parameter of TM 60ms, with little impact on the static compartment.
+In contrast, test with a shorter TM of 7ms showed incomplete suppression of signals from the flowing compartment, and the residual peak could be fitted in MATLAB (figure 2).
+Recording of the stimulated echo for each metabolite was in early systole just following the isovolumetric contraction period (38); the point of data collection within the cardiac cycle was thus fairly constant despite the heart rate increasing during stress.
 Scalar coupling during the prolonged TM further helps suppress signals from 2,3-DPG.
 We used the shortest possible echo time (TE = 13 ms) to minimise effects of T2 relaxation on the Pi signal.
 T1 relaxation is practically irrelevant given the long relaxation times.
 PCr was acquired with short TM (7ms).
-The sequence is summarised in figure .
+The sequence is summarised in figure 3.

 31P-MRS protocols